pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 ### `auth_type`

-What kind of authentication mechanism to use for client connections.
+What kind of [authentication](../../features/authentication.md) mechanism to use for client connections.

 Currently supported:

 - `scram` (SCRAM-SHA-256)
 - `md5` (MD5)
+- `trust`

 Default: **`scram`**

 `md5` is very quick but not secure, while `scram` authentication is slow but has better security features.
 If security isn't a concern but latency for connection creation is, consider using `md5`.
+To disable auth and allow passwordless connections, use `trust`.

 ### `passthrough_auth`